ygua699/week02lab-git/README.md

 <h2>Assessment</h2>

-The marking of this lab will be based on your team repository as of Friday 18 March 1700hrs.
+The marking of this lab will be based on your team repository as of **Friday 18 March 1700hrs NZ time**.
 As well as the changes made to it for the above exercises, you must include a file <tt>Team.md</tt> containing the list of members in your team and a brief summary of what role each member played.
 For example: